endofzero/Minecraft-Sheller/README.md

     BACKUP_INCR_LINK=${BKUP_PATH}/${WORLD_NAME}_incr.tgz
 Naming convention for incremental backups.

+**Logs**

+    LOG_TDIR=/var/www/minecraftLogs
+This is the path to the logs folder

+    LOGS_DAYS=7
+How long will the logs be kept? _(Only used with the './minecraft.sh logs clean' command)_

+**Mapping**

     CARTO_PATH=$MC_PATH/carto
 This is the path to c10t's cartography script

     MAPS_PATH=/var/www/minecraftMaps
 This is the path to the world maps folder

-    LOG_TDIR=/var/www/minecraftLogs
+    MCOVERVIEWER_PATH=$MC_PATH/Overviewer/
+This is the path to Overviewer (gmap.py)

+    MCOVERVIEWER_MAPS_PATH=/var/www/minecraft/maps/Overview/
+This is the location where Overviewer will render

+    MCOVERVIEWER_CACHE_PATH=/var/www/minecraft/maps/Overview/cache/
-This is the path to the logs folder
+This is the path for the cache directory for Overviewer

-    LOGS_DAYS=7
-How long will the logs be kept? _(Only used with the './minecraft.sh logs clean' command)_

 ### Detailed Command Usage